Lunarexxy/Ninitale/README.md

 This is a collection of Hytale mods I've made or changed for my own use!
 They're split into individual packs.
 Each pack is standalone, and does not rely on any others.

-They're generally tested and ready for use.
+**They were last tested for general use in January 2026, so use at your own risk.**

 One big exception is the WIP pack, which I use to store whatever I've been working on that I want to save.
 See the known issues section below for more info.